danymat/neogen/README.md

 ### Snippet support

-We added snippet suppport, and we provide defaults for some snippet engines.
+We added snippet support, and we provide defaults for some snippet engines.
+And this is done via some options in the `generate()` function.

 - `snippet_engine` option will use provided engine to place the annotations: